demisto/content/Packs/MicrosoftGraphListener/Integrations/MicrosoftGraphListener/README.md

 <li>Send and reply to emails.</li>
 </ul>

-<h2>Fetch Incidents</h2>
-<p>The integration imports email messages from the destination folder in the target mailbox as incidents.
-If the message contains any attachments, they are uploaded to the War Room as files.
-If the attachment is an email (item attachment), Demisto fetches information about the attached email and downloads all of its attachments (if there are any) as files.
-To use Fetch incidents, configure a new instance and select the Fetches incidents option in the instance settings.</p>

 <h2>Authentication</h2>
 For more details about the authentication used in this integration, see <a href="https://xsoar.pan.dev/docs/reference/articles/microsoft-integrations---authentication">Microsoft Integrations - Authentication</a>.